 A medium-sized bat with a wingspan of 24-28cm.
 Brown long-eared bats typically roosts in old trees and large roof voids, such as Baronial homes, Victorian schools and stable blocks.
 Each female has one baby per year.
 These bats need good feeding areas close to their maternity roosts as they do not undertake long-distance flights.

 - Encourage planners and developers to follow the Bat Conservation Trust good practice guidelines for bat surveys.

-- Loss of roosts due to renovation of properties and other man-made structures without retaining access for bats; fragmentation and loss of habitat.
+Loss of roosts due to conversion of old properties without retaining access for bats; fragmentation and loss of habitat.

 MSP Nature Champion